waygv/OCR-CNN-Basic-model/README.md

 📜 **Overview**

-This project is focused on building a Handwriting Recognition Model using Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN) with Connectionist Temporal Classification (CTC) loss for sequence prediction.
+This project is focused on building a Handwriting Recognition Model using Convolutional Neural Networks (CNN) with Connectionist Temporal Classification (CTC) loss for sequence prediction.
 The model is trained on a Kaggle dataset containing handwritten names.

 ## 📦 Dependencies